 Latest Marginal Income Tax Rates

-Here is are the latest Federal marginal income tax brackets.
+Here is are the latest Federal marginal income tax brackets to understand a future tax hike.
 Thankfully, they aren’t as punitive as first proposed.
 That said, there have been plenty of reports saying those who earned between $60,000 – $150,000 in 2018 are paying more in taxes.

 The good thing about the latest tax brackets is that it essentially eliminates the marriage penalty tax for singles who make up to $300,000 a year and decide to marry.